-To order from realesaletter, all you need to do is fill out a questionnaire regarding your personal information, and your pet's.
+To order from RealESALetter.com, all you need to do is fill out a questionnaire regarding your personal information, and.
 Once that is done, a licensed mental health professional assesses your symptoms.

-After they review your application, if you qualify for an emotional support animal, your letter will be delivered in your mail inbox.
+After they review your application, if you qualify for an emotional support animal, your letter will be delivered to your mail inbox.

 Unfortunately no, there are a number of online services that claim to be genuine ESA letter providers.